privacybydesign/irma-documentation/docs/condiscon.md

 The `irma server` of version `0.3.0` and up is:
 - Backwards compatible with the old session request format, i.e. with old IRMA requestor applications.
 New session request JSON objects are recognized as such by the presence of their `@context` property; if this is absent the request is interpreted as a pre-condiscon IRMA session request.
-- Backwards compatible with old IRMA apps, as long as condiscon feature is not used in the session (i.e., all inner conjunctions contain exactly 1 attribute).
+- Backwards compatible with old IRMA apps, as long as the condiscon feature is not used in the session (i.e., all inner conjunctions contain exactly 1 attribute).

 The new IRMA app is backwards compatible with the old session request format, i.e. with old `irma server`s, *except* in case of signature sessions (see below).
+The documentation of the pre-condiscon session format can be found [here](/docs/session-requests).

 ## Signature sessions